-The MSc in Financial Management is a comprehensive and rigorous treatment of key areas in accounting and corporate finance.
-It is designed for graduates interested in following a career in the finance function of a company, in the accounting profession, in business analysis or in management consultancy practice.
+The MSc in Financial Management is a comprehensive and rigorous programme that focuses on key areas in accounting and corporate finance.
+It is designed for graduates interested in following a career in the finance sector.

-Financial Management is one of the key disciplines necessary for the successful management of business corporations and other organisations.
+Financial Management is one of the key disciplines necessary for the successful management of business corporations.

-Studying the theories underlying Financial Management practices allows students to understand and explain the financial behaviours of corporations and other organisations.
-An understanding of the practices of Financial Management equips students with the knowledge and understanding necessary to apply this knowledge to real-life business situations.
+Studying the theories underlying Financial Management practices allows students to recognise the financial behaviours of corporations.
+An understanding of the practices of this course will equip students with the knowledge and comprehension necessary to apply this knowledge to real-life business situations.

-The programme is structured so that students specialise through courses within choices including advanced corporate finance, advanced finance theory, behavioural finance and market anomalies, derivatives, investment management, public sector financial management.
+The programme is structured so that students specialise through courses within choices including:

-The MSc in Financial Management also has an academic orientation, so apart from being suitable for those who enter a business career, it is also a good preparation for further research at PhD level.
+The MSc in Financial Management also focuses on academic orientation.
+Apart from being suitable for those who enter a business career, it is also a valuable preparation for further research at PhD level.
 It is both academically rigorous and closely in line with professional practice.